Airway Focused Dentistry

 UARS is a common sleep disorder characterized by the narrowing of the airway, causing disruption to your sleep.
 A person with UARS often experiences fatigue, daytime sleepiness, and frequent awakenings throughout the night.
 It is also common to struggle with chronic insomnia.

 Childhood behavioral issues can sometimes stem from undiagnosed airway problems.
 When a child can’t breathe through his or her nose, the only other option is mouth-breathing.
 Over time, breathing twenty-four hours a day through one’s mouth takes a toll on the development of the mouth, airway, and the child.
 This article from MDPI explores the important role of dental providers in detecting and treating sleep disordered breathing in children.
 The signs and symptoms of sleep deprivation are almost identical to those of ADD/ADHD.

 Dr. Umeda has extensive training in the screening, diagnosis, and management of SDB.
 Dr. Umeda can recognize the signs of SDB through facio-skeletal development, excess tissue, mouth breathing, tongue posture, and specific types of tooth wear.
 He also uses a high-resolution pulse oximetry screening to obtain objective data to further assess your risk factor and attain a diagnosis.

 Dr. Umeda is a graduate of the “Airway Focused Mini-Residency,” a program designed to educate doctors on the West and East Coasts about the critical relationship between the structure of the human airway and facial development.
-Dr. Umeda is also certified through the Vivos System, a treatment that addresses the underlying condition and not just the symptoms.
 He is also an ambassador with The Breathe Institute, having trained in functional frenuloplasty and participated in surgical opportunities that this advanced institution offers.